TyranR/zabbix-domain-monitoring/README.md

 The project is designed around two templates:

-1. **Template Domain Checks** — attached to every monitored domain host.
+1. **Domain Checks** — attached to every monitored domain host.
-2. **Template Domain Overview** — attached to one technical overview host and used for dashboard aggregates.
+2. **Domain Overview** — attached to one technical overview host and used for dashboard aggregates.

 The goal is to keep Zabbix responsible for monitoring, alerting, and operational visibility, while avoiding manual per-domain dashboard work.

-`Template Domain Overview` is optional, but recommended if you want portfolio-level dashboard widgets and aggregate counters.
+`Domain Overview` is optional, but recommended if you want portfolio-level dashboard widgets and aggregate counters.

 ---